streathamchess/streathamchess.github.io/about/venues.md

 {% include image.html url="/assets/photos/Surrey-Guildford-1.jpg" align="left" description="A Surrey League match at Streatham Library (bds 1-4)" %}

-If you do live in or around Streatham, there are also various opportunities to play competitive chess more locally.
+If you live in or around Streatham, there are also opportunities to play chess more locally.
+Our main participation is in the Croydon and District Chess League (4 board matches) where we have teams in several divisions covering all strengths of play.
+All usually start at 7.40 and all finish in one evening.
+Our home matches are currently played at the Café at St. Thomas Church, corner of Telford Avenue and Salford Road.

-We play our home matches in the [Surrey League](http://www.scca.co.uk/) and the [Croydon & District League](http://www.croydonchessleague.org.uk/) at [Streatham Library](https://www.google.co.uk/maps/place/London+SW16+1PN/@51.4317243,-0.1291294,17z/data=!3m1!4b1!4m2!3m1!1s0x487604280906fd47:0xa10f28b2b86f41a0).
-We have a 7-board team in the second division of the Surrey League, and five 4-board teams in the Croydon & District League.
-Our away matches are held at various venues around South London and Surrey.
-Several regulars drive to away matches, so lifts are usually available for those that want them.
+Map [here](https://goo.gl/maps/gsXxZaSgvgWwby2n9).
+It is a short 10-minute walk from Streatham Hill Station, and slightly more from Balham tube.
+It is on several bus routes north and south along Streatham High Road/Hill (including from Brixton tube a 15-minute ride).
+There is free on-street parking adjacent.
+Away matches are at various clubs to which our regulars are usually able to offer lifts.
+We are also affiliated to the Surrey County Chess Association which offers a route into county-wide competitions and inter-county match chess. *\[Ed note -- I will send separately a pic of play at St. Thomas Church Café, to replace the current one which was taken at the Library.\]*

-We typically also hold  several internal club competitions at Streatham Library over the course of the year.
-Currently two rapidplay events and a blitz tournament are expected to take place, taking advantage of quiet periods in the league schedule.
+The club usually holds a small number of internal competitions over the course of the year.
+They may be in rapid or blitz formats open to members and friends of the club.
 <div class="clearfix"></div>

+### Online Chess

+If you also like to play from the comfort of your own screen we currently offer places in our teams in the online 4NCL.
+Time will tell whether this format will remain viable as face-to-face chess is re-established after the enforced Lockdown break in 2021.

 <a name="whitelion"></a>